Siege of Augusta: Siege begins

-General Nathanael Greene had sent Major Henry Lee to attempt the capture of Ninety Six, but when Lee neared he learned that the town had been fortified in anticipation of Greene's arrival.
+Major General Nathanael Greene had sent Lee to attempt the capture of Ninety Six, but when Lee neared he learned that the town had been fortified in anticipation of Greene's arrival.
 Greene then ordered Lee to assist Pickens at Augusta.
 Pressing on, Lee reached Augusta after traveling 75 mi in three days.

 Galphin's prize

 On May 21, the stockaded house of George Galphin, an Indian agent, located 12 mi south of Augusta, was attacked by forces under Clarke and Lee.
-After a brief exchange, in which one Patriot died of the heat and eight to ten were wounded, the British garrison there surrendered after three or four men were killed.
+After a brief exchange, in which one American died of heatstroke and eight to ten were wounded, the garrison there surrendered after three or four men were killed.
 A total of 126 men, mostly regulars, surrendered.
 The prize (and the reason for the Patriot attack) was much-needed supplies and military equipment which had been intended for distribution to the local Indians.

 Fort Grierson

 Fort Grierson was a secondary fortified outpost located about half a mile (0.8 km) from Fort Cornwallis.
 This fort was defended by about 80 men under Colonel Grierson.
 On May 23 the Patriot forces began to encircle the fort in a manner intended to draw Grierson out in an attempt to reach Fort Cornwallis.
 Brown, aware of the danger to Grierson, sallied forth from Cornwallis, but when faced with Lee's strength, limited his support attempt to an ineffective cannonade.

 Grierson, desperate to escape the trap, attempted to flee along the riverbank but his entire company was captured.
 Clarke's men then took their revenge for actions perpetrated by Brown and refused quarter, killing Grierson and all of his men.